kitschmaster/rubyongo/info/devlog.markdown

 exploring further, the images in the shop section do not appear ~ checking.

 the rog_logo.png image was missing. added and now it works nicely.

+and yes, there is still plenty of little details to work through. little steps and the larger picture will come alive...

 #04.09.2018 15:04:54 CodingSession::BEGIN